 - Climate adaptation: cultural practices and viticultural innovations.

-A summary table helps visualize key parameters:
+A summary table helps visualize the key parameters:

-| Parameter | 2025 Situation | Consequence |
+| Parameter | 2025 situation | Consequence |

 |---|---|---|